radiantearth/stac-spec/api-spec/README.md

 clients and servers in a variety of languages from the editor as well, so you can get a sense of how it will work.

+##### Warning

+**The latest spec has not yet been fully validated by actual implementations.
+This will come soon, but if you are new to STAC and are trying to use the spec we recommend you jump on the [stac gitter](https://gitter.im/SpatioTemporal-Asset-Catalog/Lobby) to get help**

 ### WFS 3.0 Integration

 At the [Ft Collins Sprint](https://github.com/radiantearth/community-sprints/tree/master/03072018-ft-collins-co) the